Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} the development of smart cities, Vehicle-to-Everything (V2X) technology plays an essential role within intelligent transportation systems \cite{6740844, 9563947}.
-V2X is designed to enable comprehensive communication between vehicles and their surrounding environments, including other vehicles, transportation infrastructure, pedestrians, and network resources \cite{7513432, 5888501, s18124198}.
-As the automotive industry transitions toward cutting-edge technologies such as autonomous driving, intelligent navigation, and automated parking \cite{6823640, 8058008, 8584062, QW13, QW14}, the importance of V2X is increasingly underscored \cite{QW2, QW4}.
-Vehicle networking technologies are continuously emerging \cite{6704826, 9140412, 8742572, 9493176, 9380159, QW16, QW17, QW18, QW19}, yet V2X communication still encounters challenges regarding performance and safety \cite{QW8, QW15}.
+\IEEEPARstart{I}{n} the development of smart cities, Vehicle-to-Everything (V2X) technology plays an essential role within intelligent transportation systems \cite{6740844, Feng2024JointAB, Luan2023RobustBD}.
+V2X is designed to enable comprehensive communication between vehicles and their surrounding environments, including other vehicles, transportation infrastructure, pedestrians, and network resources \cite{7513432, 5888501, Wu2024Characterizing}.
+As the automotive industry transitions toward cutting-edge technologies such as autonomous driving, intelligent navigation, and automated parking \cite{6823640, 8058008, 8584062, Luo2024EdgeCooper, Wang2024ValueMatters}, the importance of V2X is increasingly underscored.
+However, V2X still faces challenges in terms of performance and safety.

-Among the various V2X technologies, Cellular Vehicle-to-Everything (C-V2X) is considered to offer higher data rates, lower latency, and higher reliability than IEEE 802.11p technology \cite{QW5, QW6, QW10, QW11, QW12}.
+Given these challenges, various V2X technologies have been developed to address different aspects of vehicular communication \cite{10636300, 10453965}.
+Among the various V2X technologies, Cellular Vehicle-to-Everything (C-V2X) is considered to offer higher data rates, lower latency, and higher reliability than IEEE 802.11p technology.
 Recently, the 3rd Generation Partnership Project (3GPP) has standardized the New Radio Vehicle-to-Everything (NR-V2X) technology in its Release 16 standards \cite{9345798, 9734746}.

-In practical deployments, the resource allocation problem becomes a crucial aspect of vehicular network technology to support the substantial wireless communication demands brought by V2X communication \cite{9088326}.
-This problem is typically NP-hard\cite{QW3}, making it challenging to simultaneously meet the reliability requirements of vehicle-to-vehicle (V2V) links and the rate requirements of vehicle-to-infrastructure (V2I) links in vehicular network environments \cite{8318569}.
-Additionally, traditional resource allocation methods often rely on accurate channel state information (CSI), which is quite difficult in environments where vehicles move at high speeds \cite{8081737}.
+However, with the deployment of these advanced technologies, new issues arise \cite{10643168, 10536013, 5586664, 10163760, 9259112}.
+In practical deployments, the resource allocation problem becomes a crucial aspect of vehicular network technology to support the substantial wireless communication demands brought by V2X communication \cite{9088326, Zhang2024Generative, Wu2023Characterizing, Zhuang2020SDN_NFV, Chen2023JointOS, 8672604, 9575181}.
+This problem is typically NP-hard, making it challenging to simultaneously meet the reliability requirements of vehicle-to-vehicle (V2V) links and the rate requirements of vehicle-to-infrastructure (V2I) links in vehicular network environments \cite{8318569, Zhang2023Energy}.
+Additionally, traditional resource allocation methods often rely on accurate channel state information (CSI) \cite{10620366}, which is quite difficult in environments where vehicles move at high speeds.